Maradox/osmdroid-wiki/Prerequisites.md

-This wiki page has been migrated from the [associated Google Code page](https://code.google.com/p/osmdroid/wiki/Prerequisites).

 # External libraries

 osmdroid (version 4.3 and older!) requires the [slf4j-android logging library](http://www.slf4j.org/android/).
 If you are using Gradle or Maven then it will be downloaded for you.
-If you are using the OsmDroid jar in some archaic build system or IDE, then you must download the slf4j-android library jar and place it in your libs folder.
+If you are using the OsmDroid JAR/AAR in some archaic build system or IDE, then you must download the slf4j-android (only for OsmDroid < 5) library jar and place it in your libs folder.

 # Manifest additions

 * You should be targeting the latest API in your project.
 We support compatibility back to API 7.
+Note: if you're using the Google Maps Wrapper, you'll need API 9 as the min.
 Your manifest should have a uses-sdk tag similar to:

 ```xml
 <uses-sdk android:targetSdkVersion="16" android:minSdkVersion="7" />
 ```

 * You should turn off hardware acceleration in the manifest.
 We have experimental hardware acceleration support but users will still run into some issues.
 See [issue 413](https://code.google.com/p/osmdroid/issues/detail?id=413) for more information.
+In most cases, hardware acceleration turned on will work and it appears to be a hardware specific thing.
+If you run into issues with hardware acceleration turned on, please let us know.
 * osmdroid requires certain permissions in the Android project manifest to perform correctly.
 You will need to add the following permissions in your manifest file:

 ```xml